Eurovision Song Contest 2025: Controversies on Israeli participation

 Due to the continuing Gaza war, Israel's participation in the contest remained controversial, with calls for the exclusion of the country from the event.
 The Slovenian broadcaster RTVSLO submitted a demand for the EBU to exclude Israel, while Spanish broadcaster RTVE, Irish broadcaster RTÉ, Icelandic broadcaster RÚV, and Belgian broadcaster VRT called for a wider discussion among EBU members regarding Israel's participation.
 The EBU committed to a discussion regarding Israel's involvement "in due course", but reiterated that it is "an association of public service broadcasters, not governments", and that all EBU members are eligible to compete.
 72 former Eurovision contestants signed a letter calling for Israel's exclusion, including former winners Charlie McGettigan and Salvador Sobral; the previous edition's winner Nemo and this edition's winner JJ later publicly joined calls to exclude Israel.

-During the introductory postcard preceding Israel's performance in the second semi-final, RTVE's commentators Tony Aguilar and Julia Varela mentioned the number of casualties of the war.
+During the introductory postcard preceding Israel's performance in the second semi-final, RTVE's commentators Tony Aguilar and Julia Varela mentioned the number of Palestinian casualties of the war.
 Following a complaint filed by the Israeli broadcaster Kan, the EBU warned RTVE it would be fined if its commentators "mention the Gaza conflict again".
 Ahead of the final, RTVE aired a message that read "When human rights are at stake, silence is not an option.
 Peace and justice for Palestine".
-During the final, Israel's performance was met with some booing by the audience; the Swiss host broadcaster SRG SSR replaced this in the television broadcast with pre-recorded applause.
+During the final, Israel's performance was met with booing by the audience; the Swiss host broadcaster SRG SSR replaced this in the television broadcast with pre-recorded applause.

 Israel ultimately won the televote and finished in second place overall, prompting a number of participating broadcasters, including RTVE, VRT, RÚV, Belgium's French-speaking RTBF, Finland's Yle, Norway's NRK, RTÉ, and the Netherlands' AVROTROS and NPO, to call for a rework of the televoting system while also highlighting concerns over Israel's participation.
 RTVE, VRT, and RTÉ additionally called for an independent audit of their countries' televoting results; the Spanish and Belgian televote awarded 12 points to Israel, while the Irish televote awarded 10.
 Eurovision News Spotlight, a fact-checking and open-source intelligence initiative by the EBU, published an investigation on 19 May 2025 which found evidence that the Israel Government Advertising Agency had conducted a cross-platform advertising campaign and utilised official state social media accounts to encourage public support for Israel's entry in the contest, specifically providing instructions on how voters could cast all 20 of their allowed votes for Israel.
-The advertisements received more than over 68 million total impressions.
+The advertisements received over 68 million total impressions.
 The Israeli government had previously admitted to deploying the same strategy during the 2024 contest.
+The EBU stated that the voting process had been independently verified, and that there was no evidence that allowing viewers to vote up to 20 times had disproportionately impacted the results.